microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/legalhold-list-sitesources.md

 doc_type: apiPageType
 ---

-# List siteSources
+# List legalhold siteSources

 Namespace: microsoft.graph.ediscovery

-Get the siteSource resources from the siteSources navigation property.
+Get the legalhold siteSource resources from the siteSources navigation property.

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions- reference).

 |Permission type|Permissions (from most to least privileged)|
 |:---|:---|